 The Centers for Disease Control warns that if homes are flooded or contain wet carpets, floorings, or furniture for more than the 24-48 hour period outlined by the EPA, the homeowners should assume the presence of mold exists and take immediate action to remove the contamination before re-occupying the home.

-Can Mold Cause Serious Property Damage In Florida, Mississippi, Louisiana and Puerto Rico?
+Can Mold Cause Serious Property Damage In Florida, Mississippi, Louisiana, California and Puerto Rico?

 Since mold grows rapidly, it can infest personal belongings, including furniture, beds, blankets, towels, and even clothing quickly ruining the articles and requiring complete replacement.
 That is even true when the mold is found and removed quickly, to ensure there is no further contamination.